-In this post: Video basics.
-Follow 2 simple rules on how to take good video, understanding how to achieve optimum results for the end viewer, especially if for social media and a tourism website, and the rule of thirds as it relates to subject matter.
+In this post: video basics, follow 2 simple rules on how to take good video, understanding how to achieve optimum results for the end viewer, especially if for social media and a tourism website, and the rule of thirds as it relates to the subject matter.

 #1 > Shoot the video horizontally, not vertically.
-Think about the end user and the screen where it will be viewed.
+Think about the end-user and the screen where it will be viewed.
 A television, computer monitor, movie theater screen and YouTube are all horizontal.
-Note that less post-production time is needed when a video is shot horizontally.
+Less post-production time is needed when a video is shot horizontally.

 If you shoot vertically because you are interviewing someone, trying to do a close-up and/or attempting to avoid what’s in the background – it will create more work at the post-production phase.
 It will require someone to take additional time to add new background once in the “studio.”